1 Day Moment in Monte Carlo: Monaco Day Trip from Nice

 What to Do in Monaco?

-Once you’ve arrived, begin your Monaco tour by heading from the train station to the Prince's Palace of Monaco.
-You’ll exit the station in a relatively residential part of town, and if you’d prefer to be closer to the action you can adjust your route to walk through the commercial Port Quarter or directly by the luxury yachts in the harbor.
+Begin your Monaco day trip from Nice by heading to the Prince's Palace.
+Exiting the station in a relatively residential part of town, to be closer to the action adjust your route to walk through the commercial Port Quarter or directly by the luxury yachts in the harbor.

-Regardless of the path you take, you’ll eventually run into Avenue du Port, and it’s here that I recommend you shift your trajectory away from the route your maps app will give you.
+• Regardless of the path you take, you’ll eventually run into Avenue du Port, and it’s here that I recommend you shift your trajectory away from the route your maps app provides.
 Instead of walking up the treacherous flight of stairs in front of you, continue to flank the harbor by walking down Avenue de la Quarantaine.

 Following this route will take you out and around the harbor bend, showcasing stunning views of dramatic architecture overlooking the cliffs.
-If that wasn’t convincing enough, this path will also take you through the public parking garage for the area’s attractions, meaning you’ll have the luxuries of modern day technology like elevators and escalators at your disposal.
+This path will also take you through the public parking garage for the area’s attractions, meaning you’ll have the luxuries of modern day technology like elevators and escalators at your disposal.

-After exiting the garage at the top of this peninsula, you’ll pass the Monaco Open Air Cinema and Musée Océanographique de Monaco.
-If you have time to spare, consider exploring marine sciences inside the museum or returning in the evening to catch a film on cliffs above the sea!
+After exiting the garage, pass the Monaco Open Air Cinema and Musée Océanographique de Monaco.
+If you have time to spare, explore marine sciences inside the museum or return in the evening to catch a film on cliffs above the sea!

-Assuming you’re following the plan at hand, continue walking down Avenue Saint-Martin, which will take you right to the palace!
-Along the way, you can take a detour through Jardins Saint-Martin, boasting exceptional plants and sculptures in a green oasis set against stunning views of the ocean below.
+Assuming you follow this plan, continue down Avenue Saint-Martin, which will take you right to the palace!
+Along the way, take a detour through Jardins Saint-Martin, boasting exceptional plants and sculptures in a green oasis set against a stunning backdrop of the ocean below.

 Prince's Palace of Monaco

-Originally built in 1191 as a Genoese fortress, the official residence of the Prince of Monaco has been the home of the ruling Grimaldi family since 1297.
-Its long history is deeply intertwined with that of Monaco and the surrounding region.
-The palace hosts important national and ceremonial events including receptions, state occasions, and the changing of the guard every day at 11:55 AM, which is a popular tourist attraction in which you can observe this coordinated military ritual.
+Originally as a Genoese fortress, the official residence of the Prince of Monaco has housed the ruling Grimaldi family since 1297.
+The palace hosts ceremonial events including receptions, state occasions, and the changing of the guard every day at 11:55 AM, which is a popular coordinated military ritual to observe.

-Assuming you’re like me and—prior to this moment—you’ve never learned a single thing about Monaco’s history in your life, visiting the Prince's Palace of Monaco is a good place to start!
-From March through October during the hours of 10:00 AM - 5:00 PM, you can explore the State Apartments housing historical treasures like Louis XV’s furniture, precious artworks, and the portraits of past sovereigns.
-A complimentary audio guide is paired with your €10 entrance fee, which is especially helpful if you’re coming into this visit with no context on major historical events which have impacted the principality.
+Assuming you’re like me and never learned a single thing about Monaco’s history, visiting the Prince's Palace is a good place to start!
+From March through October between 10:00 AM - 5:00 PM, explore the State Apartments housing historical treasures like Louis XV’s furniture, precious artwork, and the portraits of past sovereigns.
+A complimentary audio guide is paired with the €10 entrance fee, which is especially helpful if you’re coming with no context on major historical events which have impacted the principality.

-My favorite part of the visit, aside from the ever-glorious red velvet throne room, was a mirrored gallery housing more modern portraits of the current royal family and other notable Monegasque artists.
-These pieces contrasted significantly against the glimpses into antiquity housed within the majority of the royal rooms, and in one of the most opulent art displays I’ve ever seen — you’ll find a solid gold bust of the current prince at the end of the hall!
+My favorite exhibit, aside from the glorious velvet throne room, was a mirrored gallery housing modern portraits of the royal family and notable Monegasque artists.
+These pieces contrast significantly against the antiquity housed within most of the royal rooms, and in the most opulent art display I’ve ever seen—find a solid gold bust of the current prince at the end of the hall!

 Port of Fontvieille Viewpoint

-After exiting the palace, walk around the left side of the official souvenir shop to find stunning views of the Port of Fontvieille—and a free public restroom if you need it!
+Exit the palace around the left side of the souvenir shop to find stunning views of the Port of Fontvieille—and a free public restroom if you need it!

-The hillside path winds down around the palace ramparts, and if you’d like you can circle back through the Jardins Saint-Martin to museum route described above.
+The hillside path winds down around the palace ramparts, or circle back through the Jardins Saint-Martin to the museum route described above.
 I simply admired the view before heading back up the path and on my way to lunch!

 Lunch - Le Petit Bar Monaco

-A quick 4 minute walk around the palace plaza and down Rue Basse will bring you to Le Petit Bar Monaco.
-This unassuming French bistro serving decidedly homemade food was unexpectedly the best meal we had during our entire trip around Paris, Nice, and Monaco.
-With carefully plated meals reminiscent of fine dining, fresh and seasonal produce is combined in an ever-changing menu drawn from chef Alain’s inspiration.
+A quick 4 minute walk down Rue Basse will bring you to Le Petit Bar Monaco.
+This unassuming French bistro serving decidedly homemade food was unexpectedly the best meal I had during my spring trip around Paris, Nice, and Monaco.
+With carefully plated meals reminiscent of fine dining, fresh seasonal produce is combined in an ever-changing menu drawn from chef Alain’s inspiration.

 Port Hercules

-Assuming you didn’t arrive in Monaco on one of these super yachts, you can still enjoy their luxurious ambiance from the harbor street and surrounding piers.
-As one of the lower points in the principality, Port Hercules is surrounded by Monaco’s picturesque mountains and simultaneously offers stunning views of the city, the palace, and the surrounding landscape.
+Assuming you didn’t arrive on a super yacht, enjoy their luxurious ambiance from the harbor streets.
+As one of the lower points in the principality, Port Hercules is surrounded by Monaco’s picturesque mountains and simultaneously offers stunning views of the city, palace, and surrounding landscape.

 Fairmont Hairpin

-Once you’ve gotten your fill of million dollar boats—and you’ve taken some time to explore the quaint streets of the nearby Port Quarter—start walking the Monaco Grand Prix race track by walking down Boulevard Albert 1er up and around the opposite side of the harbor.
-At the end of this street you’ll find a pedestrian tunnel that routes you nicely onto Avenue d'Ostende, where you’ll continue the 26 minute walk to the Princess Grace Japanese Garden.
-You can remain on this street for the remainder of the route, as it will take you up and around the famous casino plaza via Place du Casino.
+Explore the quaint streets of the nearby Port Quarter, then walk the Monaco Grand Prix race track down Boulevard Albert 1er and around the opposite side of the harbor.
+Find a pedestrian tunnel that routes nicely onto Avenue d'Ostende, where you’ll continue the 26 minute walk to the Princess Grace Japanese Garden.
+Remain on this street for the remainder of the route, as it leads up and around the famous casino plaza via Place du Casino.

-Along the way, you’ll walk around the Fairmont Hairpin turn.
-For racing fans, this is one of the most famous and iconic sections of the Monaco Grand Prix circuit, given it is the tightest turn in all of Formula 1 racing.
-As you’ll see from watching other vehicles make the turn, this section requires drivers to slow down significantly, making it a challenging part of the track requiring precise driving skills and car control.
-The difficulty of maneuvering through this turn can make or break a lap, and as such success here can be pivotal for race strategy, allowing for dramatic overtaking maneuvers impacting overall race dynamics.
+Along the way, spot the Fairmont Hairpin turn.
+This is the most iconic section of the Monaco Grand Prix circuit, given it’s the tightest turn in all of Formula 1 racing.
+This section requires drivers to slow down significantly via precise driving skills and car control.
+The difficulty of maneuvering through this turn can make or break a lap, allowing for dramatic overtaking maneuvers impacting race dynamics.

 Pro Tip:

-If you’re desperate for a taxi at this point, the doormen at the Fairmont Monte Carlo can help you call one!
-Otherwise, waiting a few minutes in the lobby will allow you to cross paths with a taxi dropping off a hotel guest anyways.
+If you’re desperate for a taxi, the doormen at the Fairmont Monte Carlo can help you call one!
+Otherwise, waiting in the lobby will allow you to cross paths with a taxi dropping off hotel guests anyways.

 Princess Grace Japanese Garden

-A quick 4 minute jaunt down Avenue Princess Grace will bring you to the Princess Grace Japanese Garden.
-Serving as a tribute to Grace Kelly, the former Hollywood actress who became a princess, this space of quiet reflection embodies her love for nature and beauty.
+A 4 minute jaunt down Avenue Princess Grace leads to the Princess Grace Japanese Garden.
+A tribute to Grace Kelly, this reflection space embodies her love of nature and beauty.
 A symbol of international friendship and cultural exchange, the garden blends Monegasque and Japanese ideals as imagined by landscape architect, Yasuo Beppu.

-When walking around the area, you’ll find traditional Japanese elements such as stone lanterns, bridges, and a tea house.
-Its meticulous design follows the principles of Japanese garden aesthetics, emphasizing tranquility and harmony with nature.
-It’s no surprise that native Japanese plant species were carefully curated within the landscaping, including bamboo, maple, and cherry trees alongside ponds and streams which support aquatic life.
-This biodiversity contributes to a vibrant ecosystem fostering a peaceful retreat in the urban setting of Monaco.
+Find traditional Japanese elements like stone lanterns, bridges, and a tea house.
+Its meticulous design adheres to Japanese garden aesthetics, emphasizing tranquility and harmony with nature.
+Native Japanese plant species were carefully curated within the landscaping, including bamboo, maple, and cherry trees alongside ponds and streams which support aquatic life.

-If you’re seeking more natural solace reminiscent of a different continent, consider stopping by the Little Africa Gardens on your walk back to the casino.
-Established in the early 20th century, this is another environmental development which reflects the principality's ongoing efforts to beautify and utilize its limited space creatively while reflecting a variety of cultural influences in its role as a cosmopolitan hub.
-Directly next to this floral feature is yet another garden space, this time dedicated to the famous casino and thus bearing the name Casino Gardens.
+For natural solace reminiscent of a different continent, stop by the Little Africa Gardens on the way to the casino.
+This is another environmental development which reflects the principality's efforts to utilize its limited space creatively while reflecting various cultural influences as a cosmopolitan hub.
+Next to this floral feature is yet another garden space, the Casino Gardens.

 Casino de Monte-Carlo

-Once you’ve fully returned the way you came to the casino plaza, spend some time window shopping around the designer stores home to the principality’s finest luxury offerings.
-This district is formally known as Carré d’Or—or the Golden Square—and is known globally as one of the premiere shopping destinations around the world.
-While you might not have thousands of dollars to drop on a purse at this moment in time, it’s still pretty satisfying to see the unique pieces for sale in prestigious commercial centers like the Metropole Shopping Monte Carlo.
+Window shop around the designer stores home to the principality’s finest luxury offerings.
+Carré d’Or—the Golden Square—is known globally as a premiere shopping destination.
+While you might not drop thousands of dollars on a purse today, it’s still satisfying to see the unique pieces in prestigious commercial centers like the Metropole Shopping Monte Carlo.

-After looking at the price tags on these outrageously expensive offerings, the €17 entry fee to the Casino de Monte-Carlo won’t seem so bad!
-Arguably the most iconic landmark in all of Monaco, you may be surprised to learn this casino is only for tourists—locals are banned from gambling here lest they run into their neighbor dealing at a table and cut a deal!
+After looking at these outrageously expensive offerings, the €17 entry fee to the Casino de Monte-Carlo won’t seem so bad!
+Arguably the most iconic landmark in Monaco, this casino is only for tourists—locals are banned from gambling here lest they run into their neighbor dealing and cut a deal!

-Designed by Charles Garnier, the same architect behind the Paris Opera House, the façade boasts spectacular Beaux-Arts architecture outshined only by the lavish décor and marble sculptures you’ll find inside!
+Designed by the same architect behind the Paris Opera House, the façade boasts spectacular Beaux-Arts elements outshined only by the lavish décor and marble sculptures inside!

-Opened in 1863, the casino has a storied history, playing a pivotal role in the development of Monte Carlo and thus Monaco.
-It was originally conceived to save the Grimaldi family from financial distress and has since become a cornerstone of Monaco's economy, particularly in promoting tourism and luxury services.
+Opened in 1863, the casino played a pivotal role in the development of Monte Carlo.
+Originally conceived to save the Grimaldi family from financial distress, it has since become a cornerstone of Monaco's economy, particularly in promoting tourism and luxury services.

 A magnet for the rich and famous, celebrities, royalty, and aristocrats from around the globe have graced the halls of this playground for the adventurous elite.

-To just step inside the casino, you don’t actually have to pay.
-However, if you want to risk it all playing French roulette or Punto Banco, then you’ll have to dish out a few euros to enter the game rooms.
+To step inside the casino, you don’t have to pay.
+However, to risk it all playing French roulette or Punto Banco, dish out a few euros to enter the game rooms.
 Daily access to the casino begins from 10:00 AM to 12:15 PM, with the game rooms opening at 2:00 PM.
-If you’re just visiting for the day, it’s important that your outfit adheres to the casino dress code: shorts, tees, short-sleeve shirts, and sweatshirts are not allowed, let alone flip-flops.
+Ensure your day trip outfit adheres to the dress code: shorts, tees, short-sleeve shirts, and sweatshirts are not allowed, let alone flip-flops.

 Pro Tip:

-If you plan to enter the gaming rooms, you must present a valid passport with photograph—or identity card for EU nationals—since U.S. driver’s licenses are not accepted.
+To enter the gaming rooms, you must present a valid passport with photograph—or identity card for EU nationals—U.S. driver’s licenses are not accepted.

 Dinner - Café de Paris Monte-Carlo

-Once you’ve hit the jackpot (fingers crossed!), head out of the casino just across the plaza to the Café de Paris Monte-Carlo for dinner.
+Once you’ve hit the jackpot, head across the plaza to Café de Paris Monte-Carlo for dinner.
 A Parisian brasserie on Mediterranean soil, this iconic establishment has been frequented by celebrities, artists, Monegasques, and visitors for over 150 years.

-We unfortunately didn’t make it to our dinner reservation here, as the inclement weather created quite a tense walk up to the casino that resulted in us returning to Nice early — but if you can make it the whole day this is a classic Monaco staple you can’t miss!
+I unfortunately didn’t make it to my dinner reservation due to inclement weather—but if you last the whole day this is a classic Monaco staple you can’t miss!

 How Much Does One Day in Monaco Cost?

 If you’re traveling to Monaco for just one day you’re in luck — you don’t have to pay for a hotel room!
-Following the above comprehensive tour itinerary covering Monaco's best sights cost me $105.17 as a recent grad on a budget:
+Following the above Monaco day trip from Nice itinerary covering the principality's best sites cost me $105.17 as a recent grad on a budget:

-Of course, if you’re already in Monaco you can forgo the train ticket.
-If you’re on a tighter budget, consider simply looking inside the casino without actually paying to gamble.
+If you’re already in Monaco forgo the train ticket.
+On a tighter budget, consider looking inside the casino without paying to gamble.

-Assuming you don’t find yourself in the middle of a torrential downpour, you’ll also want to factor in the cost of your dinner and can likely subtract the cost of my taxi back to the train station.
-If you have more time on your hands, you may want to account for the cost of additional attractions like the Musée Océanographique de Monaco, royal automobile collection, or zoological gardens.
+Assuming you don’t encounter a torrential downpour, factor in the cost of dinner and subtract the cost of my taxi back to the train station.
+If you have more time on your hands, account for additional attractions like the Musée Océanographique de Monaco, royal automobile collection, or zoological gardens.

 What to Wear in Monaco?

-Known for its charm, prestige, and high-speed racing, dressing for Monaco means marrying the elevated tastes of high-class pursuits with the daring dynamics of Formula 1’s most famous street circuit.
-Who knows, one minute you could be on a super yacht and the next you’ll see race cars zooming by at 200 mph!
+Known for charm, prestige, and high-speed racing, dressing for Monaco means marrying the elevated taste of high-class pursuits with the daring dynamics of Formula 1’s street circuit.
+One minute you could be on a super yacht and the next see racecars zooming at 200 mph!

-The key lies in striking a balance between risk and refinement, boldness and beauty.
-Classic silhouettes crafted out of quality garments evoke an appreciation for the finer things in life, while bright red accents and branded team gear give a nod to the racing culture that underlies the buzzing pace of life in Monte Carlo.
+Strike a balance between risk and refinement, boldness and beauty.
+Classic silhouettes crafted out of quality garments evoke an appreciation for the finer things in life, while bright red accents and branded team gear nod to the racing culture which underlies the buzzing pace of life in Monte Carlo.
 Incorporate the following pieces into your Monaco attire to go for the gold and leave your competition in the dust:

 Formula 1 Inspired Attire